 Crete is also famous for its aromatic plants and herbs that grow everywhere on the island.
 Many of them have been used since ancient times for their therapeutic properties and they are currently cultivated in many places of the island.

-Great Britain, whose area is 40 times larger than the island of Crete, encompasses almost the same number of species of plants.
+Great Britain, the area of which is 40 times larger than the island of Crete, encompasses almost the same number of species of plants.
 This is indicative for the variety of species available on the island.

 The white sand lily (scient.
 Pancratium maritimum), also known as sea daffodil, amaryllis, lily of Knossos, saffron or crocus is a charming plant that overwhelms the dunes of Crete from August to October.
 Unfortunately, in recent years its population has been limited to a few beaches, due to the shrinking of its habitats.
 Thus, the lily is today considered as endangered species and is protected by Greek and international legislation.